IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_agent.rst

 Parameters
 ----------

+  description (False, str, None)
+    Agent description.

+  tags (False, list, None)
+    Tags for the agent.

+  resource_group (True, str, None)
+    (Required for new resource) The resource-group name for the agent.
+By default, agent will be registered in Default Resource Group.

+  version (True, str, None)
+    (Required for new resource) Agent version.

   agent_location (True, str, None)
     (Required for new resource) The location where agent is deployed in the user environment.

-  tags (False, list, None)
-    Tags for the agent.

   agent_metadata (False, list, None)
     The metadata of an agent.

-  description (False, str, None)
-    Agent description.

-  user_state (False, list, None)
-    User defined status of the agent.

-  version (True, str, None)
+  name (True, str, None)
-    (Required for new resource) Agent version.
+    (Required for new resource) The name of the agent (must be unique, for an account).

+  schematics_location (True, str, None)
+    (Required for new resource) List of locations supported by IBM Cloud Schematics service.
+While creating your workspace or action, choose the right region, since it cannot be changed.
+Note, this does not limit the location of the IBM Cloud resources, provisioned using Schematics.

   agent_infrastructure (True, list, None)